oreohive/oreohive.org/web/static/terms/r1-0-0/Terms-&-Ethics-of-Use-182e-r1.0.0.md

 # 24. - **Amendments to terms**

-***This section discusses amendments to these Terms & Ethics of Use, and other policies or terms we may issue, in accordance with which you are to use our products, services and experiences.***
+***This section discusses amendments to these oreohive Source No-AI-Training License, and other policies or terms we may issue, in accordance with which you are to use our products, services and experiences.***

 We may amend Terms at any time by posting the amended terms on this website.
-We should notify you upon any major or significant change to or iteration of these Terms & Ethics of Use that may affect you or your use of the products, services and experiences we (the oreohive organisation) provide.
+We should notify you upon any major or significant change to or iteration of these oreohive Source No-AI-Training License that may affect you or your use of the products, services and experiences we (the oreohive organisation) provide.
-While you do hold a responsibility in being active in checking to see if amendments have been made, we hold a duty to properly inform the user of updates to our Terms & Ethics of Use, so will aim to do so within our products, services and / or experiences.
+While you do hold a responsibility in being active in checking to see if amendments have been made, we hold a duty to properly inform the user of updates to our oreohive Source No-AI-Training License, so will aim to do so within our products, services and / or experiences.
-For major changes, we should broadcast / send information to you / users via the likes of email, providing, of course, that we have the applicable details for and consents / (Terms & Ethics of Use) agreements from said users.
+For major changes, we should broadcast / send information to you / users via the likes of email, providing, of course, that we have the applicable details for and consents / (oreohive Source No-AI-Training License) agreements from said users.

 Your continued use of our platforms, products, services of experiences following the posting, delivery or publication of revised Terms (& Ethics of Use) means that you accept and agree to the changes.
 You are expected to check this page frequently so you are aware of any changes, as they are binding on you, but we do take a responsibility for clearly communicating these changes with our users to the greatest and most transparent degree we reasonably can.